tanat44/tanat44.github.io/post/booksiread.md

 I wish to keep this list alive by updating anytime I finish one book.
 The most recent ones are on top, ordered by finishing dates.

+———
+### **The Bomber Mafia**
+*History, Read in July 2022*

+I got this book from Philadelphia airport while I was waiting for the next flight to Louisville.
+As a side story, I still feel that I am such a lucky one working for this job - challenging work, and giving me chances to visit the world.
+I finished the previous book during the first 18h hour flight (Bangkok > Doha > Philadelphia), so I went into the book store looking for a new one.

+This book caught my eyes as one of the best seller.
+It didn’t take me too long to finish it because it was relatively thin (150 pages maybe).
+It talks about the story of army commander during WW2.
+Good for killing time but nothing much aside..

+——-
+### **Anxios People, Fredrik Backman**
+*Fiction, Read in July 2022*

+Whoa!!
+I almost forgot to write about this book.
+I am not such a fiction person but my wife really recommend me this one.
+It’s the first time I feel that I can’t close the book and keep reading till the end.
+This is the best book I have had for the first half of 2022 so far.

+It’s the story of many random things happening in Sweden.
+The author put together unlikely set of events in the society but when they combined, they made me feel that YES!
+IT’S SO REAL especially in Swedish setting (me seeing from outside).
+Imagine to yourself, if you need to write story with all following keywords what would it be - Cashless society / Got fired / Pizza / Housing crisis / Apartment viewing / Same-sex relationship / IKEA / Renovation / Bridge / Psychologist / Police.
+I can’t imagine a better story!

 ---
 ### **The Unknown Kimi Raikkonen**
 *Racing, Read in June 2022*